Ben 10 (2016 TV series): Toys and merchandise

 In June 2015, a toy line for the series was announced to be released in the fall of 2017 by Playmates Toys.
 It was released in the United States at Toys R Us in June 2017 and in all other retailers in August.

 In July 2017, toys were released by Playmates Toys, with Flair distributing them in the UK and Giochi Preziosi Group releasing them everywhere else in the EMEA.
 Cartoon Network has partnered with various licensing partners across the EMEA to release merchandise ranging from apparel to accessories to publishing.

 Video games

 A video game based on the series was released worldwide on November 10, 2017 (for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One).
 It was published by Outright Games and distributed by Bandai Namco Entertainment in the EMEA.
 In the game, players must help Ben defeat three of his greatest enemies: Zombozo, Queen Bee, and the Weatherheads.
-On March 3, 2020, it was announced that a second game was in development and was released on October 9, 2020.
-It was called Ben 10: Power Trip.
+On March 3, 2020, it was announced that a second game was in development.
+The game, titled Ben 10: Power Trip, was released on October 9, 2020.